shun4midx/dinitz-visualizer/README.md

 # Dinitz-Visualizer
-Dinitz's algorithm visualized on a website because it's one of my favorite algorithms and I want to practice my coding outside of terminal output
+Dinitz's (maximum flow) algorithm visualized on a website because it's one of my favorite algorithms and I want to practice my coding outside of terminal output

-I only named it lowercase because uppercase looks ugly in a website URL, but I prefer the uppercase look everywhere else, so...

-# Documentation

-Upcoming soon.
+The tool allows users to:
+- Draw directed graphs with capacities
+- Set source and sink nodes
+- Step through BFS level graph construction and DFS blocking flows
+- Observe residual edges and flow updates visually

+The implementation follows the standard Dinitz algorithm, with explicit residual graph construction and step-by-step execution exposed through a visualization layer.

+Instructions are written on the website itself.